 When looking at spark plugs, most fall within the same range as one another based on what material is used.
 For this reason, you can expect copper spark plugs to last for 20,000 to 40,000 miles, while platinum plugs might go 40,000 to 80,000 miles.
 There are some double platinum and iridium plugs that are rated for 100,000 miles or more.

 With that said, both Denso and NGK plugs seem to fall within these guidelines as well.
 However, the NGK plugs may wear out just slightly sooner because the focus is on performance.
 Whenever you are dealing with performance parts, you can expect them to wear down a little sooner.
 Is it enough to make a significant difference?
 Probably not.

-If you compare apples to apples, you are probably getting a similar per-mile price since the NGK plugs may not last as long.
-Basically, you are left with deciding whether you want to pay more now, so you can change the plugs less often or you are willing to change them sooner for a lower price now.
+If you compare apples to apples, you are probably getting a similar per-mile price, since the NGK plugs may not last as long.
+You are essentially left with deciding whether you want to pay more now, so you can change the plugs less often, or if you are willing to change them sooner for a lower price now.

 RELATED: 6 Symptoms of Bad Spark Plugs

 Denso Spark Plugs: Pros and Cons